fgallovic/LinSlipInv/src-dw/README.md

 (Kennett and Kerry, 1979; Bouchon, 1981; Coutant, 1989).

 The code was originally written by O. Coutant.
-Additional modifications have been made by J. ZahradnÌk, J. Burj·nek and F. GalloviË.
+Additional modifications have been made by J. Zahradn√≠k, J. Burj√°nek and F. Galloviƒç.

 ###How to run the code
 ```